Onyxqk/AlphaRune/README.md

 # AlphaRune

-Conversion from the Latin alphabet to runes and vice versa
+Browser extension to convert the Latin alphabet to and from runes